bijiuni/compu_bio/Lab7/README.md

 **_Q:_** Which algorithm achieves the best level of compression on each file type?

 **_A:_** It seems that in terms of level of compression, Arithmetic compress is the best for all file type we used here.
-Although sometimes it has the same level of performance with gzip.
+However, gzip has similar compression rates (only 2.5% less compression) for protein and dna sequence.

 <br>

 **_Q:_** Which algorithm is the fastest?

-**_A:_** Generally, pbzip2 is the fastedst among the algorithms we used here.
-In some cases, it is 20 times faster than arithmetic compress.
+**_A:_** Generally, pbzip2 is the fastest among the algorithms we used here.
+In most cases it is 30 times faster than arithmetic compress.
+Even at its lowest relative speed for zeros_50p, pbzip is still 2.95 times faster than any other algorithm tested.

 <br>